Alphaz0r/huntress-ctf-2023/layered security/README.md

 Let's download the file.

-Using this command I got the info that the file is a [GIMP](https://www.gimp.org/) image.
+Using `file` command on my Kali machine I got the info that the file is a [GIMP](https://www.gimp.org/) image.

 Opening the image with the tool, I've got an hint in the challenge name + the context that we have to check the different layers of the image to find something...